Fluorocarbon: Fowler process

 Industrially, both steps are combined, for example in the manufacture of the Flutec range of fluorocarbons by F2 chemicals Ltd, using a vertical stirred bed reactor, with hydrocarbon introduced at the bottom, and fluorine introduced halfway up the reactor.
 The fluorocarbon vapor is recovered from the top.

 Electrochemical fluorination

 Electrochemical fluorination (ECF) (also known as the Simons' process) involves electrolysis of a substrate dissolved in hydrogen fluoride.
 As fluorine is itself manufactured by the electrolysis of hydrogen fluoride, ECF is a rather more direct route to fluorocarbons.
 The process proceeds at low voltage (5 – 6 V) so that free fluorine is not liberated.
 The choice of substrate is restricted as ideally it should be soluble in hydrogen fluoride.
 Ethers and tertiary amines are typically employed.
 To make perfluorohexane, trihexylamine is used, for example:

-N(C6H13)3 + 45 HF → 3 C6F14 + NF3 + 42 H2

 The perfluorinated amine will also be produced: